erich-m/multisource_ML_research/README.md

-# Official Code Written and Produced for a thesis on *A Machine Learning Evaluation Framework for Identifying the Critical Level of Safety for Smart Automated Driving-Assistive Systems*
+# Official Code Written and Produced for my thesis
+*A Machine Learning Evaluation Framework for Identifying the Critical Level of Safety for Smart Automated Driving-Assistive Systems*

 This ML project aims to create and design a ML model capable of predicting vehicle collisions in simulated turn-across-path hazard events, using both driving data obtained from a driving simulator, and eye-tracking data to provide more insight into driving behaviour and patterns.